 NARxCHECK on the Web

-The National Association of Boards of Pharmacy (NABP) and its member boards of pharmacy protect the public health by fostering the highest standards of pharmacy practice.
-NABP operates the NARxCHECK program through its Foundation (NABPF™) as part of its efforts to help practitioners utilize prescription monitoring program data more effectively.
-With this tool, practitioners can make more informed decisions when abuse is suspected and ensure that those who legitimately need controlled substances receive them.
+Appriss Inc. appreciates the National Association of Boards of Pharmacy’s (NABP) support of its efforts to help practitioners identify and reduce the incidences of substance abuse through the use of the NARxCHECK tool.
+Appriss operates the NARxCHECK program with the mission of keeping communities safe and informed as part of its efforts to help practitioners utilize prescription monitoring program data more effectively.
+With this tool, practitioners can make more informed decisions when abuse is suspected and ensure that those who legitimately need controlled substances can receive them.